jbdamask/Books/the-amazon-way.md

 If you're competitor-focused, you have to wait until there is a competitor doing something.
 Being customer-focused allows you to be more pioneering| pg 23
 __2 Take Ownership of Results__|
 When asking for a report on a failed project, all Jeff ever wanted to know was the following, "Here's what didn't work, why it didn't work, and how we're going to change"| pg 27
-You own your dependencies - At Amazon, one of your primary directives is to identify and tenaciously managed every potential business-derailing dependency you have.
+You own your dependencies - At Amazon, one of your primary directives is to identify and tenaciously manage every potential business-derailing dependency you have.
 It is not okay to fail because of a breakdown of dependencies; that is a failure of leadership.
 You need rock-solid contracts, service level agreements and penalties in place.
 You can assume nothing| pg 28
 ...Jeff broke bown the process of managing dependencies:<br/>1.
 Whenever possible, take over the dependencies so you don't have to rely on someone else<br/>2.
 If that is impossible, negotiate and manage unambiguous and clear commitments from others<br/>3.
 Create hedges wherever possible.
 For every dependency, devise a fallback plan - a redundancy in a supply chain, for example| pg 29